Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Styles feature in Photo Editor
 - ✅️ Two-lines bootanimation (used in 2021 and older devices)
 - ✅️ Tablet as Second screen
+- ✅️ Highlight video maker

 ## To be added (I'm working on it):
+- ❌️ AI 24h Timelapse
 - ❌️ Photo remaster (full version)
 - ❌️ DeX on PC/Wireless
-- ❌️ AI 24h Timelapse

 ## Other Info
 Feel free to contribute if you have some ideas or ways to enable or add these features.